 Reliability-The consequences of poor heating system performance are potentially more significant than a cooling system failure.
 Engineers need to factor into system design the potential for a 50-year weather event.
-Ascend® air-to-water heat pumps can deliver 140°F fluid temperature at 55°F outdoor air temperature (OAT) and are capable of heating down to 0°F while delivering 100°F fluid temperature.
+Ascend[®] air-to-water heat pumps can deliver 140°F (60°C) fluid temperature at 55°F (13°C) outdoor air temperature (OAT) and are capable of heating down to 0°F (-18°C) while delivering 90°F (32°C) fluid temperature.
 Because air-to-water heat pumps have operating limits that become more restrictive as temperatures drop, engineers need to ensure they factor into their plans a redundant and reliable backup heating strategy to accommodate the potential for extremely low OAT.
-Comprehensive chiller-heater solutions can be optionally configured to allow for supplemental or dual-fuel heating when necessary, with more system configuration options such as dedicated heat recovery, free cooling and diurnal energy storage.
+Air-to-water heat pump solutions can be optionally configured to allow for supplemental or dual-fuel heating when necessary, with more system configuration options such as dedicated heat recovery, free cooling and diurnal energy storage.